riccardocappi/Kan-for-Interpretable-Graph-Dynamics/README.md

 # GKAN-ODE

+## Description
+Repository of the paper [Unveiling the Actual Performance of Neural-based Models for Equation Discovery on Graph Dynamical Systems](https://arxiv.org/pdf/2508.18173)

 ## Code organization
 The pipeline logic is described by the `Experiments` class and it includes three components:
 - Pre-processing.